hansroh/skitai/README.rst

 - 0.28 (Feb 2019)

+	- fix HTTP2 server push and add was.push ()
   - getwait () and getswait () are integrated into dispatch ()
   - add data_or_throw () and one_or_throw ()
   - was.promise has been deprecated, use was.futures: see Atila documentation